-the -M"<full\path\of\install\dir>" switch is compulsory and must provide the full path to the bin directory of Mika file e.g. -M"C:\Program Files\Midoan Software Engineering Solutions\Mika\bin";
+the -M"<full_path_of_install_dir>" switch is compulsory and must provide the full path to the bin directory of Mika file e.g. -M"C:\Program Files\Midoan Software Engineering Solutions\Mika\bin";

-the -S<subprogram\name> switch is compulsory and must provide the name of the subprogram for which test data generation is desired e.g. -SCalcEngineCoolingAir the cases are not significant.
+- the -S<subprogram_name> switch is compulsory and must provide the name of the subprogram for which test inputs generation is desired e.g. -SCalcEngineCoolingAir, the cases are not significant.
 To handle overloaded subprograms the optional switch -1 must also be provided.
-Operator subprograms may be passed as -S"<the\operator>" (e.g. -S"\" or -S"and") or as -Sstring<ascii\code>\ (e.g. -Sstring\42 or -Sstring\97\110\100 respectively); as mentioned in the GUI front end section, in either cases the <subprogram\name> will subsequently be known internally in its ASCII form (especially for directory creation);

-one of the testing strategy switch (i.e. -Tbranch, -Tdecision or -Tmcdc) must be provided to indicate the test data generation testing criterion desired.
-Refer to the GUI front end section for further details:

-one of the context switch (i.e. -Cignored or -Cnot\ignored) must be provided.
-If the context is not ignored, the tests generated will be based according to the outcome of the elaboration phase of the package containing the subprogram under test.
+Operator subprograms may be passed as -S"<the_operator>" (e.g. -S"" or -S"and") or as -Sstring<ascii_code> (e.g. -Sstring_42 or -Sstring_97_110_100 respectively); in either cases the <subprogram_name> will subsequently be known internally in its ASCII form (especially for directory creation); - one of the testing strategy switch (i.e. -Tbranch, -Tdecision or -Tmcdc) must be provided to indicate the testing criterion desired; - one of the context switch (i.e. -Cignored or -Cnot_ignored) must be provided.
+If the context is not ignored, the test inputs generated will be based according to the outcome of the elaboration phase of the package containing the subprogram under test.
 If the context is ignored, the effects of the elaboration phase will be ignored.
-Refer to the GUI front end section for further details;

-the last argument, <file\name\no\extension>, must be the name of the file under test without extension e.g.: oilandgasmonitoring-gasflowcalibrationcheck.
-It can also be elaboration in which case tests will be generated to execute the elaboration phase only.
+Refer to the GUI front end section for further details; - the last argument, <file_name_no_extension>, must be the name of the file under test without extension e.g. : oilandgasmonitoring-gasflowcalibrationcheck.
+It can also be just elaboration in which case test inputs will be generated to execute the elaboration phase only.